 Enjoy the huge savings!

-There are numerous ways of paying your Harris Scarfe Card bill:
+There are numerous ways of paying your Harris Scarfe Value Plus Card Account:

 - In person at any register in a Harris Scarfe store